sharkdp/purescript-ctprelude/README.md

 # purescript-ctprelude

-(WORK IN PROGRESS)

-A Prelude with names from category theory.
+An educational Prelude for PureScript with names from category theory.

-This module provides an alternative Prelude for PureScript.
-The idea is to use mathematical names from category theory for the types and functions.
-For example, `Tuple` is called `Product` (with infix alias ⊗) and `Either` is called `Coproduct` (with infix alias ⊕).
+The idea of this project is to use mathematical names from category theory for the types and functions that are typically defined in a `Prelude`, or some of the basic libraries.
+For example, `Tuple` is called `Product` (with infix alias ⊗) and `Either` is called `Coproduct` (with infix alias ⊕). `Unit`, a type with a single inhabitant, is called `One` whereas `Bool` is called `Two`.

 This module is mainly intended for educational purposes.
-As an example, the `test/Main.purs` shows how to prove (on a type-level) that `Maybe` is isomorphic to `Const One ⊞ Identity`, where ⊞ is the coproduct of two functors and `One` is a type with a single inhabitant (`Unit`).
+As an example, the file `test/Main.purs` shows how to prove that `a ⊕ a` is isomorphic to `Two ⊗ a`.
+Also, there is a proof that `Maybe` is isomorphic to `Const One ⊞ Identity`, where ⊞ is the coproduct of two functors and `One` is a type with a single inhabitant (`Unit`).